Psalm 91: Judaism

 Psalm 91 is prominent in Jewish liturgy and ritual.
-It is recited during the Pesukei Dezimra in the Shabbat, Yom Tov, and - in many communities - on Hoshana Rabbah morning services.
+It is recited during the Pesukei Dezimra in the Shabbat, Yom Tov, and, in many communities, on Hoshana Rabbah morning services.
 It is also recited after the evening prayer on Motza'ei Shabbat and during the nightly Bedtime Shema.
-In each of these prayers, verse 16 is said twice.
+In the contemporary custom, verse 16 is recited twice in each of these prayers, although the older Ashkenazic practice was to recite it twice only at the conclusion of the Sabbath.
 According to Machzor Vitry, the verse is doubled to complete the spelling of a name of God.

 Psalm 91 is recited seven times during a burial ceremony.
 As the casket bearers approach the grave, they stop every few feet, repeating the psalm.
 In the case of the burial of a woman, the casket bearers do not stop the procession, but they do repeat the psalm seven times.

-Verse 11 of the psalm is recited after the liturgical poem Shalom Aleichem at the Friday night meal.
+Verse 11 of the psalm is recited by some after the liturgical poem Shalom Aleichem at the Friday night meal.

 Psalm 91 is often recited as a prayer for protection.
 Some say it before embarking on a journey.